AhmedReda-7/AhmedReda-7/README.md

   </a>
 </p>

-<h3 align="center">I'm Data Engineer specialized in designing, optimizing scalable data pipelines and managing big data solutions.
+<h3 align="center">I'm a Data Engineer specialized in designing, optimizing scalable data pipelines and managing big data solutions.
 Hands-on experience with tools and technologies such as Informatica PowerCenter, <s>Apache Airflow, PySpark, Kafka, Hadoop</s>, and SQL ,Microsoft SQL Server.
 Proven ability to work with real-time and batch data and implement data warehousing solutions</h3>
 <br>